hisarciklilar/happy-green-space/README.md

 | ForeignKey  | username    | User Model   |                |

 ## Future Features

+### WikiPlant

+Plot holders usually experiment with planting a variety fruit, herb or vegetables but sometimes they may not know enough about different plants, in particular when they are newbies.
+WikiPlant pages will allow users to search for plants and obtain information about when to plant, where, what harvest to expect, etc.

+### My allotment

+A good planting planning requires plot holders to make notes about what they planted and where.
+These notes are likely to get lost or take time to organize.
+Markings left on the planting spots usually get lost too due to rain, wind, or some other external factors.
+The platform may provide plot holders with a digital representation of their allotment space where they can mark on the digital allotment map what plants are planted, where.

+### Tasks of the month

+This space provides information about the gardening tasks that are recommended to take place in each month.

+### Integration of Predictive Algorithms

 - Analysis of the most popular plants planted by the users in a location
 - Analysis of the success rates of plants planted by users in a location